Should you use the competition’s brand name in your content to get more traffic?

 Coupon code sites: Coupon sites aggregate information about brands to help customers find discounts, so they have to use branded terms.

-The organic results below, such as DealHack, are ranking for “vimeo” branded terms.
+The organic results below, such as DealHack, show the rank tracker results for “vimeo” branded terms.

-What we did to overcome these challenges was to select two of the largest ecommerce websites, Amazon.com and Ebay.com for keyword and data analysis.
-These two sites would give us plenty of focused data, while also normalizing the range of ranking signals that would otherwise skew our data.
+What we did to overcome these challenges was to select two of the largest ecommerce websites, Amazon.com and Ebay.com for keyword research and data analysis.
+These two sites would give us plenty of focused data, while also normalizing the range of rank tracker signals that would otherwise skew our data.

 Analysis of Amazon.com